 Independent cinema in United States

-It has often happened throughout the history of American independent cinema, since it all began between the 40s and 50s, with the works of Edgar G. Ulmer from inside the studios and with highly experimental shorts, worthy successors of the radical surrealism of the 1920s and 1930s by filmmakers such as Stan Brakhage, Kenneth Anger, Maya Deren, the same ones who then contributed in 1960 to the constitution of the New American Cinema Group poster made by Jonas Mekas.
+Independent American films were created to escape the mechanism of industrial cinema of uniting creative resources within a decision-making unicum, it means reinventing oneself as managers of oneself and one’s own artistic abilities.
+It has happened often throughout the history of films, since it all began between the 40s and 50s, with the works of Edgar G. Ulmer from inside the studios and with highly experimental shorts, worthy successors of the radical surrealism of the 1920s and 1930s by filmmakers such as Stan Brakhage, Kenneth Anger, Maya Deren, the same ones who then contributed in 1960 to the constitution of the New American Cinema Group poster made by Jonas Mekas.
 The group brought together various figures, including Shirley Clarke (of the New York School with Andy Warhol.

 In addition to the group of independent films of those years, a whole series of stars who came out of the Strasberg school, students of the Stanislavskij method, capable of facing neuroses and problems in a profound, psychological way and with adherence to the characters’ experience (from Marlon Brando to Paul Newman, from Robert Redford to Gene Hackman, from Robert De Niro to Al Pacino, from Dustin Hoffman to Jack Nicholson, from Roy Scheider to Christopher Walken, from Faye Dunawau to Meryl Streep, from Jane Fonda to Sally Field, from Diane Keaton to Barbra Streisand, from Gena Rowlands to Glenda Jackson).